uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 The first approach will be the development of a Decision Tree (DT) scheme.
 Decision Trees are non-parametric supervised learning methods, that can deal with large datasets without imposing complicated parametric structures, enabling them to predict the value of a target variable based on simple decision rules inferred from the data features.
 The objective is to find a set of decision rules that naturally partition the feature space to provide an informative and robust hierarchical classification model (Myles et al, 2004).

 The DecisionTree.jl package available for Julia, provided us with a "DecisionTreeClassifier" model.
 This model requires the following hyperparameters:

-•	pruning_purity_threshold: (post-pruning) merge leaves having >=thresh combined purity (default: no pruning)
+-	pruning_purity_threshold: (post-pruning) merge leaves having >=thresh combined purity (default: no pruning)
-•	max_depth: maximum depth of the decision tree (default: no maximum)
+-	max_depth: maximum depth of the decision tree (default: no maximum)
-•	min_samples_leaf: the minimum number of samples each leaf needs to have (default: 1)
+-	min_samples_leaf: the minimum number of samples each leaf needs to have (default: 1)
-•	min_samples_split: the minimum number of samples in needed for a split (default: 2)
+-	min_samples_split: the minimum number of samples in needed for a split (default: 2)
-•	min_purity_increase: minimum purity needed for a split (default: 0.0)
+-	min_purity_increase: minimum purity needed for a split (default: 0.0)
-•	n_subfeatures: number of features to select at random (default: keep all)
+-	n_subfeatures: number of features to select at random (default: keep all)
-•	rng: the random number generator to use.
+-	rng: the random number generator to use.
 Can be an Int, which will be used to seed and create a new random number generator.
 As the first approach, the values by default have been kept constant while the maximum depth of the decision tree is altered from scenario to scenario to evaluate the changes in the result.

-The first proposed model (Decision Tree) resulted in a limited accuracy (78%) on the training data using the full cleaned combined dataset.
-As a first estimation, this value could be seen as promising, however several issues could be immediately realized.
-In summary, “property damage”, the lowest severity crash type, dominates the dataset (also approximately 78% of the cases).
-Therefore, a simple model that only predicts “property damage”, independently of the entries, would have 78% accuracy.
-Alternative strategies were brainstormed in order to overcome the imbalanced data issue.
+The first proposed model (Decision Tree) resulted in limited accuracy (78%) on the training data using the fully cleaned combined dataset.
+As a first estimate, this value could be seen as promising, however several issues could be immediately noticed.
+Despite testing several model parameters, the accuracy of the model didn’t improve at all what indicates a problem in our dataset.
+Let’s look at the general structure of our decision tree to understand this.

+We could summarize this issue by stating that one of the possible outputs (“Property Damage”), the lowest severity crash type, dominates the dataset, accounting for almost 78% of the total number of cases.
+Consequently, a simple model that only predicts “Property Damage”, independently of the entries, would have 78% accuracy.
+This imposes a huge bias in the criteria being used by the model to predict an output.
+As seen in the previous figure, most of the leaves of the decision tree get the right output just because the likelihood of predicting one of them is enormously higher than the likelihood of any of the other two.

+Alternative strategies were brainstormed to overcome the imbalanced data issue.
 Firstly, the DT models were re-trained using a database comprised of a sample of equal numbers of observations for the 3 different classes in the expected output vector.
-Other than that, the Random Forest (RF) approach was also ran for both datasets (full and reduced, equally sampled).
+As this test didn’t bring a considerable change either, a Random Forest (RF) model was also run for both datasets (full and reduced, equally sampled).

 ### b) Random Forest